 Euromaidan was a popular manifestation of discontent that took place on the Independence Square in Kiev against the regime for more than 100 days in 2013-2014, ultimately against the President of Ukraine.
 Ukrainian President Viktor Yanukovych sneaked away from Euromaidans’ grip on February 21 after the police shooting with deadly outcome, and then appeared in the Russian city of Rostov at Don, where he held a press conference and claimed that he was Ukraine’s legitimate president and that the opposition had carried out a coup d’état.
 Those of the parliamentarians in Yanukovych’s own Party who had not fled the country loaded with cash, gold and antiques, voted to dethrone Yanukovych in the Ukrainian Parliament (Rada) who dismissed Yanukovych with an 82% majority.
 By fleeing he had also renounced his presidency.
 The Russian-friendly Yanukovych was displaced by his people, because he chose a Russian oriented politics and shunned the EU.
 He was notorious for imprisoning high oppositionists such as Yulia Tymoshenko, the former president of Ukraine, and part of her entourage too.
 The reason?
 Yulia made a bad gas energy deal with Russia, the same Russia which Yanukovych himself favored.

-This lesson are only about the beginning and the end goal for Russia in this war.
-I have one simple question for you; Do you, or do you not put the blame on Russia for the war in Eastern Ukraine i.e. in Donbass?
+This lesson is only about the beginning and the end goal for Russia in this war.
+I have one simple question for you; Do you, or do you not put the blame on Russia for the war in eastern Ukraine i.e. in Donbass?
 Do you, or do you not put the blame on Russia for the Russian annexation of Crimea?
 Please do not motivate your standpoint to me!
 A simple yes or no would do.

 Joakim von Braun